Tutorial: NT LAN Manager (NTLM) Security Support Provider (NTLMSSP)

 Administrator::VISTA1:ebb89904e84648e500000000000000000000000000000000:53a70a87921a49e4d50772f32b82a90f9ef0bf5a8e9312a2:f550096e81044aa5

-Cracking the Hashes
+Cracking the hashes

 Nice, we have extracted the hash… what’s next?
 Let’s get cracking!